Breadcrumb

 You must also have one or more of these symptoms:

-- Problems with concentration, short-term memory, or thinking of the right word (cognitive impairment).
+- Problems with concentration, short-term memory, or using the correct word (cognitive impairment).

-- Feeling dizzy or faint while standing or sitting upright that improves while lying down (orthostatic intolerance).
+- Feeling dizzy or faint while standing or sitting upright that gets better when you lie down (orthostatic intolerance).

 Health Tools